-Print-on-demand is a method of printing where you supply the contents and your printer makes books (or other products) as customers order them.
-Using print-on-demand (POD for short) is great for businesses because it’s cost-effective, low-risk, and gives authors and artists extensive control over their products.
+Print-on-demand is a method of printing where you supply the contents and a network of printers makes books (or other products) as customers order them.
+Print-on-demand (POD for short) is great for businesses because it’s cost-effective, low-risk, and gives authors and content creators extensive control over their products.
 It’s also the most environmentally friendly way to print books—a significant factor in helping Lulu become the first B Corp-certified self–publishing company!

-In almost all scenarios, print-on-demand will work with PDF files to print your book.
-POD slashes the upfront cost to print and enables authors to publish without maintaining a stock of books on hand.
-The technology now exists to produce books at the same quality as offset printing.
-Now any published author has the opportunity to create their books.
+POD slashes the upfront cost to print and allows you to create books without maintaining stock on hand.
+The technology now exists to produce books of the same high quality as offset printing, allowing you to offer on-demand products and shipping with the minimum setup cost.

-It has never been easier to create custom products.
-Print-on-demand services like Lulu have created an entirely fresh market for creators.
-You have the means to write, design, and publish all from your home.
+You can write, design, and publish everything from your home.
 With ecommerce services, it’s easy to create your own WooCommerce or Shopify store using Lulu Direct to connect our print-on-demand services.
 And with freelance professionals and a burgeoning service industry around book creation, you can easily find help to create and sell your books like a pro.

-This creator-friendly environment comes with a change in how people buy online.
+The burgeoning creator economy fosters a change in our online buying habits.
 Yes, Amazon is still massive and useful for buying tons of things.
 When you need a lamp or a computer monitor or a bag of dog food, Amazon is there.
 But what about when you need something unique?
 Personalized gifts.
 Indie music.
 Books.

-Print-on-demand is the natural adaptation for book creators.
-This needn’t be limited to authors—businesses use books and manuals, or look-books and photo books, and content entrepreneurs use books to establish and build their authority.
+Print-on-demand is the natural adaptation for content creators and entrepreneurs.
+This needn’t be limited to authors—businesses use books and manuals, artists make lookbooks and photo books, and content entrepreneurs use books to establish and build their authority.
 Non-profits might sell calendars to raise money.
-Educators at all levels create workbooks or custom curriculum.
+Educators at all levels create workbooks or custom curricula.

 Print-On-Demand And Ecommerce

 While print-on-demand has revolutionized publishing, it’s in combination with ecommerce tools that we’ve seen the landscape of online retail change.
 If you have a product to sell (like a book), you need more than an efficient means to create that product.
-You have to be able to sell it where the buyers are.
+You have to be able to sell it to your fans.

 That’s what ecommerce is all about.
 You use affordable companies (usually at a monthly fee) to handle payment processing for you.
 That gives your readers assurances that checkout is secure and simplifies selling online for you.